Disabled People Against Cuts: Civil disobedience actions

-August 2013 DPAC members took part in the 'Reclaim the Power' anti-fracking protest camp at Balcombe, West Sussex to engage with training in non-violent Direct action, and emphasise the needs of disabled people for clean, affordable and sustainable energy.
-On 24 June 2015, activists angered by the ending of The Independent Living Fund for disabled people were prevented from accessing The House of Commons Chamber during PMQs.
+In August 2013, DPAC members took part in a 'Reclaim the Power' anti-fracking protest camp at Balcombe, West Sussex to engage with training in non-violent direct action, and emphasised the needs of disabled people for clean, affordable and sustainable energy.

+On 24 June 2015, activists angered by the ending of The Independent Living Fund for disabled people were prevented from accessing the House of Commons chamber during Prime Minister's Questions.
 Members of Manchester DPAC chained their wheelchairs together to block the VIP entrance to the Conservative Party Conference in October 2015.
 In September 2016, DPAC protesters closed down Westminster Bridge for several hours to bring attention to deaths arising from government welfare 'reforms'.
-In July 2017, the Lobby of Parliament was occupied and the main entrance to the Commons Chamber blocked, accompanied by chants of "No Justice...No Peace".
+In July 2017, the lobby of Parliament was occupied and the main entrance to the Commons chamber blocked, accompanied by chants of "No justice, no peace".